 On Season 5, Alyssa was awkward performing as any character other than herself.
 (No, the ballet doesn’t count – that’s the most her she got to be all season!).
-Her Joan wasn’t quite an unqualified Snatch Game success: all she did was spout lines from Mommy Dearest .
+Tonight, her Joan wasn’t quite an unqualified Snatch Game success: all she did was spout lines from Mommy Dearest.
 Yet, it was one of the most hilarious Snatch performances of all time thanks to her exaggerated Alyssa Crawford hybrid mannerisms.

 However, on the runway we were back to expected Edwards – a slick mini-dress and big hair.
 While it was nice to break out of the black and silver worn by many of the other girls, a dress covered in lip prints doesn’t exactly scream eleganza.